Global existence of smooth solution to relativistic membrane equation with large data: Existence of initial data

-In $(u, \ub, \theta)$ coordinates, we expect that the solution to RME exists in a neighborhood of $\{t=1\}$ (see Figure \ref{fig:subfig:a}) so that it satisfies the constraints \eqref{1.2}-\eqref{1.3-associated} on $\{t=1\}$ slice.
-This is indeed ``local'' existence (the size of time interval is small) for solution to RME with large data.
-In $(u^\prime, \ub^\prime, \theta^\prime)$ coordinates, this would be transformed into small data existence for solution to RRME in finite region (see Figure \ref{fig:subfig:b})
+We expect that the solution to the RME with constraint \eqref{1.2}-\eqref{1.3-associated} on $\{t=1\}$ slice exists in a neighborhood of $\{t=1\}$ (see Figure \ref{fig:subfig:a}), which means that we need to prove the local existence for solutions to the RME with large data.
+After changing to the $(u^\prime, \ub^\prime, \theta^\prime)$ coordinate system, it would be transformed into a small data existence (for solutions to the RME) in the following finite region (see Figure \ref{fig:subfig:b})